statina1986/k8s-platform-addon-operator/modules/320-qvantel-glue/README.md

 </td>
 			<td><div>

 Defines Databases (Keyspaces) to deploy in the K8ssandra Cluster.
 For each  database `CqlInstaller` is created which will execute Keyspace creation logic according to Qvantel conventions.
 This is a map where each key corresponds to the Keyspace to be created.
 If keyspace name contains hyphens (-) those will be replaced with underscores (_).
+E.g. in the following example `messaging` and `revenue_events` Keyspaces will be created.

 </div>
 </td>